TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/41 - Mark/Mark 4/Mark 4.27.md

 ---

-and should sleep and rise night and day, and the seed should spring up and grow, he knoweth not how.
+and should sleep and rise night and day, and the seed should spring up and grow, he doesn't know how.